Totchinuko/apiconan.totchinuko.fr/patches/admin.0.5.x.md

 - Display the amount of members in a clan using /list clans (Only with the right permission)
 - Improved the item requirement rule to allow multiple items.
 Only one is required per list.
 The old version is still present for backward compatibility.
 - Inventory editor in Player Editor or Admin map now support Thrall item icon and name display
+- Kits are now compatible with Thrall items

 ## Fixes